-- 3.20 The amenity space must be accessible to all residents and be of high quality.
-The standard can be met either by provision of a communal area, such as: - a rear garden, or - a communal roof terrace (subject to no harmful effect on neighbours), or - a private space (such as a balcony, subject to no harmful effect on neighbours) or - a combination of these.
+- a rear garden, or - a communal roof terrace (subject to no harmful effect on neighbours), or - a private space (such as a balcony, subject to no harmful effect on neighbours) or - a combination of these.

 3.21 Areas to the front of a building that are not private, and areas intended for parking and bin stores will not be included in the calculation.
 Narrow spaces (typically less than 2.5m wide) will not be included in a calculation of available amenity space as they are not considered to provide useable space.